kanokidotorg/kanoki-blog/_posts/2019/11/2019-11-12-how-to-use-regex-in-pandas.md

 ## **Pandas Replace**

 Replaces all the occurence of matched pattern in the string.
 We want to remove the dash(-) followed by number in the below pandas series object.
-The regex checks for a dash(-) followed by a numeric digit (represented by \\d) and replace that with an empty string and the inplace parameter set as True will update the existing series.
+The regex checks for a dash(-) followed by a numeric digit (represented by d) and replace that with an empty string and the inplace parameter set as True will update the existing series.
 The output is list of countres without the dash and number.

 ```
 # Remove the dash(-) followed by number from all countries in the Series
 S=pd.Series(['Finland-1','Colombia-2','Florida-3','Japan-4','Puerto Rico-5','Russia-6','france-7'])
-S.replace('(-\d)','',regex=True, inplace = True)
+S.replace('(-d)','',regex=True, inplace = True)
 ```

 **Output:**